coder/docs/workspaces/workspace-params.md

 Coder displays a warning if you choose your resource settings and they're less than the image-recommended default, but you can still create the workspace.

-When done, click **Create** to proceed.
+When you're done making changes, click **Create** to proceed.
 Coder redirects you to an overview page for your workspace during the build process.

 ## .gitconfig files